paulhibbitts/publishing-with-docsify-this/README.md

 #### iFrames

-In additition to generating standalone Web pages and sites, you can embed Docsify-This web pages using iFrames in almost any platform.
+In additition to generating web pages and sites, you can embed Docsify-This web pages using iFrames in almost any platform.
 URL parameters can also be used to match each destination platform better visually.

 <img src="https://raw.githubusercontent.com/hibbitts-design/publishing-with-docsify-this/main/images/docsify-this-iframe.jpg" width="910" height="682" class="responsive image-border" alt="Docsify-This iFrame"><br>
 <em>Figure 3.
 Docsify-This iFrame (within the Canvas LMS Homepage), for example <a href="https://canvas.sfu.ca/courses/76289">https://canvas.sfu.ca/courses/76289</a></em>